butfirstchai.com

 shami dough ingredients getting cooked

-Cook for 45 minutes stirring occasionally.
-Add more hot water if required and continue to cook covered until no liquid remains and both meat and lentils are cooked thoroughly.
+Bring it to a boil, then reduce to a simmer and cook for about 45 minutes, stirring occasionally.
+Add more hot water if needed, and continue to cook covered until there's no liquid left and everything is fully cooked and soft.

 Transfer the mixture to a clean bowl.